xyproto/zsnes/README.md

 The intention is that this can be like a LTS release of ZSNES.
 The long term goal is to also port ZSNES to SDL2.
 Currently, SDL1 is a required dependency.

+The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but does not yet work.
+Contributions are welcome!

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.

 ### Build